-‘General Hospital’ Spoilers: New Lawyer Cast On GH – Ava On Trial For Med Swap?
+‘General Hospital’ Spoilers: New Lawyer Cast On ‘GH’-Ava On Trial For Med Swap?

 Sonny Suspects Ava

-Given the acrimonious history between Sonny and Ava on General Hospital, it’s no surprise she’s keeping it a secret from him that she swapped Morgan’s Lithium for placebos.
+Given the acrimonious history between Sonny and Ava on General Hospital, it’s no surprise she’s keeping it a secret from him that she swapped Morgan’s lithium for placebos.
 Ava contributed to Morgan’s bipolar spiral that led to his death in the car bomb meant for Julian Jerome (William deVry) last year on General Hospital.

 "Do not tell me you're innocent…" — Sonny warns Ava she's not off the hook on @GeneralHospital! —> https://t.co/LsOjQg5sOg #GH pic.twitter.com/weDtjzsHKq